jlmelville/smallvis/docs/pacmap.md

 ## Pairwise Distance Comparison

-To get a feel for the effect of the different neighbor calculations, here are some histograms of pairwise distances for different sets of neighbors across a variety of datasets.
+To get a feel for the effect of the different neighbor calculations, here are some histograms of pairwise distances for different sets of exact nearest neighbors across a variety of datasets.
+Neither UMAP nor PaCMAP use exact nearest neighbors, but it's one less variable to worry about.
 The different sets of neighbors are labelled as:

 * `15`: The 15 nearest neighbors.
 Actually it's only the 14 nearest neighbors
 because I omit the first nearest neighbor of each item which is always itself.